 Explore the virtual presentation to learn more about the artists and their photographs.

-The exhibition “Eye on Houston: High School Documentary Photography” receives generous funding from the CFP Foundation and the Junior League of Houston, Inc.
+“Eye on Houston: High School Documentary Photography” receives generous support from the CFP Foundation and the Junior League of Houston, Inc.